 Food is also an emotional issue.
 British food took a nosedive after the second world war.
 As our diet became filled with tinned fruit and monosyllabic microwave meals in front of the TV, we developed a healthy dose of envy towards big, Mediterranean families gathered together for joyous meals.
 Why not tap into this emotional side in your brand story?
 Do you have a family or local story attached to your product?

 The UK has had a huge upsurge in interest in coffee in recent years.
 BUT the influence comes from the USA rather than Italy.
 Hipster cafes serving carefully-crafted flat whites or huge conglomerates serving tankards of weak americanos (dishwater) are ubiquitous.
 I wouldn’t wonder if coffee is overtaking tea as the national drink.
 While Italian coffee is prestigious, many Brits prefer a long, weak americano over a shot of espresso.

-The beauty of the country
+The timeless beauty of il Bel Paese

 Along with the warmer climate, the beauty of Italian architecture and landscapes is a huge draw for Brits.
 Combined with Renaissance art galleries, Medieval hill-top towns, and ancient Roman history, Italy could be considered the ‘thinking man’s’ holiday destination.
 It appeals to a different type of person to those who prefer Spain’s Costa del Sol, or the Greek islands.

 It’s no secret that Brits have a particular fascination for Tuscany.
 It’s even nicknamed ‘Chiantishire’ for the sheer number of bohemian Brits that moved there.